 Upgrading from Version 1 to Version 2

 Version 2 of the Maps API is designed to be 99% backwards-compatible with the previous version of the API.
-To accomplish this Version 2 introduces a new map class, GMap2
+To accomplish this, Version 2 introduces a new map class with an updated interface and new method names.
+The old map class will continue to exist in Version 2 of the API and includes the same documented interface as Version 1 of the API.

-Given this design, you should theoretically be able to update your Maps API <script>
+Given this design, you should theoretically be able to update your Maps API. <script>

 URL to refer to “v=2